 Golf Along Picturesque Rolling Hills in the Laurel Highlands

-Seven Springs Golf Course highlights the picturesque beauty of the Laurel Highlands with mountain vistas throughout the tree-lined course.
+Highlands Golf Club highlights the picturesque beauty of the Laurel Highlands with mountain vistas throughout the tree-lined course.
 I enjoyed the sweeping views of autumn foliage while playing the course on a beautiful early October day.
 The hilly layout offers a challenging round for advanced players, while also being beginner friendly for those teeing off from nearer tee boxes.

 Stay at Seven Springs Mountain Resort in the Laurel Highlands